 In addition to seeing grades, nomination comments, service/publication information, and Lived Experience statements, there are a few other pieces of information that are attached to your de-identified name:

 - Grade quartile

 - Foundations site

 - Race/ethnicity, as self-identified in admissions application (listed as Caucasian, URiM, Multi-racial with URiM, Non-Caucasian & Non-URiM, or No response)

 *Elected student names are read aloud to the chapter, but at no point are names linked to the information above.

 National AOA Programs for medical students

-Alpha Omega Alpha has conducted a survey in partnership with the III office to characterize current students’ research experiences.
-We hope to use leads from this questionnaire to connect future students to new mentors, grants/scholarships, and publication opportunities.
-In particular, we are interested in hearing from individuals involved in ongoing community/QI work, those who have found outside funding sources, and those who have attended academic conferences other than WSMRF.
+Alpha Omega Alpha annually conducts a survey in partnership with the III office to characterize current students’ research experiences.
+Responses from this questionnaire help connect future students to new mentors, grants/scholarships, and publication opportunities.
+In particular, AOA is interested in hearing from individuals involved in ongoing community/QI work, those who have found outside funding sources, and those who have attended academic conferences other than WSMRF.